Announcing the launch of the AAOKH Endowment Fund

 Kimberly Kivvaq Pikok recognized as one of 50 people changing the world!

-Image of Kim Pikok holding a fish and one standing in a boat on shore
+Left image is Kim Pikok holding a fish.
+RIght image is Pikok and someone else standing in a boat on shore.

 We are so proud of UAF graduate student Kimberly Kivvaq Pikok, who was recently honored by the Explorers Club as one of 50 people changing the world!
 Her research at UAF with AAOKH, Tamamta, and her community of Utqiaġvik is pushing the dial on putting community first in conservation science.
 Keep up the good work…